erewok/flask-opinions/README.md

 - Collect and display code coverage in html form (see `htmlcov` directory after running the tests)
 - Run flake8
 - Run mypy.
+- Fail the test run if coverage is lower than 80%.

 ## Deployment